Sagramine/ScraptKomenIG/README.md

 # ScraptKomenIG
-Instagram comment scraper using Jupyter Notebook on Google Colab and save auto on xsv format file
+Instagram comment scraper using Jupyter Notebook on Google Colab and autosave on xsv format file